Hey teens, sliding into adulthood can be a jungle so here's one of the animals that could eat you up: drug abuse. Drug

 African Leadership University is 'weirdly', not the name of a single university.
 It is the group name of 25 universities which are to be located at different parts of Africa to provide world-class education to students all over the continent.
 ALU started operating in 2015 with the first cohort of its inaugural class arriving in October on the beautiful island of Mauritius from over 30 African countries.

 ALU is listed among the 'Universities of the Future' because it thrives on an unconventional yet effective philosophy.
 ALU's major vision is to produce leaders who would be able to transform the continent and create jobs for Africa's fast-growing population.
 ALU uses a novel curriculum which was developed by some of the best educators in the world.
 ALU's learning model is built around the philosophy of peer learning where students learn from not only the teacher, but also from one another.
+The Curriculum

 ALU realises that most people are able to master certain concepts when they teach it to someone else that is why ALU leverages technology to provide that for their students.
 Students learn on a world-class online platform where they read articles, take part in MOOCs, take quizzes, reflect on what they have learnt through structured assignments, review and give feedback to other students' work and also teach other students who may have been struggling with some of the topics.
 This allows students to learn at their own pace while grasping every detail of the course.
 ALU's learning model allows the course facilitator to know how the students are performing individually and collectively by just glancing at his computer screen, or tablet.
 This allows for immediate feedback and assistance to students who appear to be struggling without having to wait till the end of the school year for the final grades to be out; this allows no student to be left behind.
 ALU's foundational core which students take in their first year of enrolment allows them to explore courses that are aimed at building skill sets and not just 'nerdy nerds'.
 The courses include: Communication for Impact, Data and Decisions, Entrepreneurial Leadership, and Projects.
 Each course has a particular skill or set of skills it is targeted at building in the students.